akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 Products with variants are products that have similarities, they are based on the same model but differ in some aspects from one another.

-Please consult [our documentation](https://help.akeneo.com/pim/v3/articles/what-about-products-variants.html), to learn everything about PIM product with variants:
+Please consult [our documentation](https://help.akeneo.com/pim/v3/articles/what-about-products-variants.html), to learn everything about PIM products with variants:

 ::: info
 * PIM can manage up to 3 levels of enrichment (1 or 2 variant levels)